-During this day long conference, students sit in groups to review and discuss a case study with an Interprofessional education facilitator.
+During the session, students will meet virtually in interdisciplinary groups to review and discuss a case study with an Interprofessional education facilitator.
 Students will learn about a patient case that hits close to home.

 You will see a variety of professionals as they discuss the case, including a social worker, Alison's nutritionist, physical therapist, speech pathologist, and the Medical Director of Transfusion Services.

 Following the five video vignettes, students will complete activities in small interdisciplinary groups.

 The Mid-Collegiate Touchpoint Conference will be held on Oct 11 – Oct 15.
 Students will have the opportunity to pick their day/time as the date gets closer.

 Why do we hold the Mid-Collegiate Touchpoint Conference?

 According to Gideon Labiner, Associate Professor-Educator of medical laboratory sciences, the conference teaches them how to work in interdisciplinary teams.
 "During the discussions after each video, students find themselves in interdisciplinary conversations, explaining their profession and its role to their peers' and learning about other allied health professions.
 The Delgados' story draws them into the conversation," he says.

 "The whole dynamic of her recovery team supplied the right amount of knowledge and encouragement for Alison to heal from her trauma"

 At the end of this conference, the participant will: